 How does form 990 add value for the organization and its supporters?

 The IRS Form 990 is a filing requirement for all 501(c)(3) organizations.
 The form provides the public with information about the organization’s finances and operations.
-It also allows donors to see how their donations are being used.
+As an added benefit, it lets donors see the use of their donations.

 Latest revisions of the 990 have added even more information such as disclosing possible conflicts of interest, board member and staff compensation, and additional details about accountability and the prevention of fraud.